TalaoDAO/talao-documentation/docs/wallet/verifier-configuration.md

 Wallet supports the following [client_id_scheme](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-verifier-metadata-managemen) of verifiers:

-* did,
-* x509_san_dns,
-* verifier_attestation,
-* redirect_uri
+* did : wallets resolve the DID Document to validate the request object signature, All standards DID methods are supported through an external instance of the DID resolver managed by Talao.
+* x509_san_dns : wallets get the public key from the last X509 certificate to validate the request object signature.
+Wallets use the dNSName Subject Alternative Name (SAN) to request consent from user to present the VC.
+* verifier_attestation: wallets validate the signature of the request object with the publick key in the cnf of the verifier attestation,
+* redirect_uri: there is no validation of the request as the request object must not be signed.

-## wallet metadata
+## Wallet metadata

 Wallet metadata are available "out of band", see [here](https://doc.wallet-provider.io/wallet/wallet-metadata).

-## sd-jwt presentation
+## sd-jwt presentation rules

 The presentation is done in two steps which are the choice of the credential then the selection of the data that will be presented.
 The credential contains 3 types of data:

-* The payload jwt attribute (iss, iat, vct,...) that is systematically presented and is not displayed to the user during the process,
+* The standards jwt attributes as iss, iat, vct,...that are systematically presented and not displayed to the user during the process,
-* The “disclosure” data that is displayed and selectable,
+* The “disclosable” claims that are displayed and selectable (except for `limit_disclosure = required`),
-* The data defined by a “claim” is displayed to the user.
-If this data is in the “disclosure” it is selectable.
+* Other claims defined in the jwt are displayed to the user and not selectable

-In the case of a presentation with the “limit disclosure” option, the user does not make a choice and the “disclosure” data targeted by the filters are selected automatically.
-User can only accept or refuse to send the verifiable credential.
+For data minimization purpose, in case of a presentation_definition including the `limit_disclosure = required` option, user can only accept or refuse to present the verifiable credential.
+The data set of the VC is limited to what is strictly required by the verifier.

+## Submission Requirement Features

+Learn more about tghis topic [here](https://identity.foundation/presentation-exchange/#submission-requirement-feature).

+To be done